crazyyy/wp-framework/wordpress/wp-content/plugins/wp-file-manager/readme.txt

 * fix some Bug in 1.7 - Minor Update
 * Now WP File Manager is in various languages. - Major Update
 * WP File Manager Translations Available.
-Compatiable with any wordpress language. - Major Update
+Compatible with any wordpress language. - Major Update

 = 1.7 (18th Aug ,2017) =